 Grant Writing & Development

 The Development Team researches potential funders to identify and prioritize applications for funding to support EGC’s various programs and services.
 They create a database of potential grants and timelines for grant writing process as well as maintain a Grant Calendar detailing grant application, notification and reporting task management and deadlines.
-In consultation with the CEO, Project Manager and Program Development lead, they draft and submit grant applications.
+In consultation with the CEO, Chief Development Officer, Program Coordinator, and other stakeholders, they draft and submit grant applications.
 The team develops and executes strategies for securing individual donations.
-The team also works with CEO, Project Manager and Program Development lead, to develop a strategic plan to identify projected areas of funding need and strategy for meeting needs from all potential funding sources, including grants, individual donations, in-kind donations, and other opportunities.
+The team also works with the Chief Development Officer to develop a strategic plan to identify projected areas of funding need and strategy for meeting needs from all potential funding sources, including grants, individual donations, in-kind donations, and other opportunities.

 Education & Curriculum